Send the link below via email or IMCopy

 Sources: Shirley, 144.

-Born Prince Rogers Nelson in 1958 in Minneapolis, MN.
+Born Prince Rogers Nelson in Minneapolis, MN.

 (1984), he combined Jackson’s skills as a singer with the wild, big-guitar showmanship of George Clinton’s funk ensembles.